-Azure Active Directory Connect (Azure AD Connect) with Active Directory Federation Services (AD FS): If you choose to deploy Azure AD Connect with AD FS as part of your hybrid deployment, a certificate issued by a trusted third-party certificate authority (CA) is used to establish a trust between web clients and federation server proxies, to sign security tokens, and to decrypt security tokens.
+Microsoft Entra Connect (Microsoft Entra Connect) with Active Directory Federation Services (AD FS): If you choose to deploy Microsoft Entra Connect with AD FS as part of your hybrid deployment, a certificate issued by a trusted third-party certificate authority (CA) is used to establish a trust between web clients and federation server proxies, to sign security tokens, and to decrypt security tokens.

 Learn more at Certificates.

-Exchange federation: A self-signed certificate is used to create a secure connection between the on-premises Exchange servers and the Azure Active Directory authentication system.
+Exchange federation: A self-signed certificate is used to create a secure connection between the on-premises Exchange servers and the Microsoft Entra authentication system.

 Learn more at Sharing.